Parma Airport

 Parma Airport (Aeroporto di Parma, IATA: PMF, ICAO: LIMP) is located 1.3 NM northwest of Parma, a city in the Emilia-Romagna region of Italy.
 The airport was opened on 5 May 1991.
 It is also known as Giuseppe Verdi Airport or Parma "Giuseppe Verdi" Airport, named after Giuseppe Verdi.

+In July 2024, Centreline Airport Partners purchased a 51% shareholding.

 Airlines and destinations

 The following airlines operate regular scheduled flights to and from Parma:

 Statistics

 Ground transportation

-Parma Airport is reachable in 7 minutes by car or by taxi.
+Parma Airport is reachable in seven minutes by car or by taxi.
 Otherwise, it is possible to reach the airport by bus route 6, operated by TEP Parma.